Different Views on Finances: Is It a Deal Breaker?

 6. Be real about your income differences.

 More likely than not, one of you is going to make more than the other one.
-This doesn’t mean that the person who makes more gets to spend more and/or hold it over the other person’s head.
-That’s not fair, either.
+This doesn’t mean that the person who makes more gets to spend more and/or hold it over the other person’s head—because that’s not fair.
+Instead, be real about your income differences, and think about all the ways the partner who earns less contributes to the relationship.
+This doesn’t have to be monetarily, either.
+Maybe they do most of the cooking or cleaning, etc.

 7. Come to a compromise and be honest about purchases.